Nonprofit Fundraising: A Complete Overview (20+ Methods!)

 How to Get Started

 First, you’ll need to develop a phonathon script.
-While callers shouldn’t necessarily read the script word for word while they’re on the phone with donors, it should list out several talking points and responses that volunteers can use when they talk to supporters.
+While callers shouldn’t necessarily read the script word for word, it should list out several talking points and responses that volunteers can use when they talk to supporters.

 You might also need to employ the help of a phonathon service or software to help you manage and track calls and process donations.